simple-warfare/bevy_northstar/README.md

 ## A 2d/3d hierarchical pathfinding crate for Bevy.

 `bevy_northstar` works by dividing the map into chunks and then calculates nodes based on the entrances between chunks.
 The nodes are used in pathfinding to get a higher level path that is significantly faster to calculate over long distances.
-Once the high level path is determined between a start and goal point it's refined to get a more accurate path.
+Once the high level path is determined between a start and goal position it's refined to get a more accurate path.
 The crate provides:

 ## Features